fixongbg/SCART666/README.md

 This is modified version of the included vga666 overlay which excludes pin 18, 19, leaving them to be available for PWM audio while using the SCART666 adapter.

 # Instructions
 Boot up your Rpi.
-Use the console line or SSH and type:
+Use the console or SSH and type:

     sudo apt-get update